hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

 *Step 4:* Create the EMR Serverless applications by using one of the following approaches

-(a) the AWS command line (AWS CLI)
+(a) Via the AWS command line (AWS CLI)

-(b) through the settings in the UI when creating or updating the EMR serverless application
+(b) Via EMR Serverless settings in the EMR management console

 ## Step 1: Prerequisites to build a custom Docker image: